gsa-oes/office-of-evaluation-sciences/pages/apply.md

 * Working directly with agency collaborators to design and rigorously test interventions.

-* Implementing projects, including communicating regularly with agency partners and any outside collaborators to ensure: the intervention and study design meet agency goals; evaluations are implemented as planned; timely and accurate data analyses and interpretation; and findings are distilled into project reports and policy memos for academic, agency, and public audiences.
+* Implementing projects, including communicating regularly with agency partners and any outside collaborators to ensure: the intervention and study designs meet agency goals; evaluations are implemented as planned; timely and accurate data analyses and interpretation; and findings are distilled into project reports and policy memos for academic, agency, and public audiences.

 * Assisting, as needed, on additional projects being managed by other team members.